mustasaari/buttongame/README.md

 # buttongame

 This project is multiplayer button-clicking game.
 It has frontend made with React, backend made with Maven and Spring Boot using PostgreSQL database.
+* Player receives unique personal id from backend that is used to recognize player on later sessions.
+Id is saved to frontend cookies and if cookie is deletes, progres is lost.

 # Technologies